 Watch Communications’ network has more than 2,500 devices that provide connectivity to more than 10,000 customers.
-With such a large number of equipment so valuable to their business model, they needed a solution that could tell them the nitty-gritty information about their equipment, not just if the equipment was up or down.
-They were looking for a product that could give them digestible information on connection counts, signal strengths, dynamic routing peer counts and states, temperatures, battery status among metrics indicating a failing circuit, overloaded equipment, environmental issues, and more.
+With such a large number of pieces of equipment that are so valuable to their business model, they needed a solution that could tell them the nitty-gritty information about their equipment, not just if the equipment was up or down.
+They were looking for a product that could give them digestible information on connection counts, signal strengths, dynamic routing peer counts and states, temperatures, battery status, among other metrics indicating a failing circuit, overloaded equipment, environmental issues, and more.

-“We are proud to use Nagios and we continue to convert any acquired networks to use our Nagios installation as the monitoring solution ASAP after the acquisition.
+“We are proud to use Nagios, and we will continue to convert any acquired networks to use our Nagios installation as the monitoring solution ASAP after the acquisition.
 We are in love with Nagios.
 It is truly another member of our team and a vital part of our business.”

 Nagios helped Watch Communications monitor all of their 2,500 devices and 8,800 device services within an average of 2-minute intervals.
 Nagios’ network of open-source customizable plugins and customized alerting solutions made it a great fit for Watch Communications’ needs.